Brooklyn, WI Demographics

 A map of Brooklyn's Population by Race

-Of the 804 places in Wisconsin, Brooklyn is the 317th most populous.
+Brooklyn is ranked the 333rd most populous place in Wisconsin, out of 808 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Brooklyn was ranked the 317th most populous place in the 2020 Census.

 Brooklyn's White Population